What Percent of Bets to Win to be Profitable? | The 52.4% Strategy

 -300 | 1.33 | 75.0% |

-The table shows various break even win percentages over the long run at different odds.
-It is important to consider that guessing or using an emotional strategy rarely is profitable over the long term.
-Often times, the sports bettors that are profitable use a very precise strategies or sports pick services.
+The table shows long-run break-even win percentages at different odds.
+It’s important to remember that guessing or using an emotional strategy is rarely profitable over the long term.
+Profitable sports bettors typically use disciplined bankroll management and precise, data-driven strategies (or trusted pick services) while consistently shopping for the best price.

 Credit: USA TODAY/IMAGN